composes-toolkit/dissect/README.txt

     source bin/activate

     pip install -e .
-    pip install pytest  # And any other tools you find useful.
+    pip install pytest>=2.4.2  # And any other tools you find useful.

 Now you are ready to develop and test your changes::